 Lacking iterative methods

-One thing I thought the book lacked was a detailed look at iterative methods.
+One thing I thought the book lacked was a detailed look at agile methods.
 The implicit assumption throughout is that the software project should follow the waterfall method.
 I would disagree.
 There have been some important alternatives to the waterfall method which have been developed over the last 20 years most notably those based upon iterative approaches.
-The main downfall with the waterfall approach is it's assumption that everything about requirements is known at the beginning of a project.
+The main downfall with the waterfall approach is it’s assumption that everything about requirements is known at the beginning of a project.